Predrag-Jandric/React-to-do-list-app/README.md

 * Adding Tasks: Enter a task in the input field and click "Add" to add them to the to-do list.

-* Task Deletion: Each task comes with a "Delete" button to remove it from the list.
+* Task Delete: Each task comes with a "Delete" button to remove it from the list.

 * Task Status: Each task also comes with a check box button to mark whether it is completed or not.